Eric-Robert-Lawson/attractor-oncology/Individual_Protocol/Breast_Cancer/BRCA_Individual_Protocol.md

 For any of the 19 other cancer types with completed population analyses in this repository, the same steps apply.
+Step 0 runs on the reference panel for that cancer type.
 Step 1 names a different population analysis.
 Steps 3-6 use the genes and reference values from that analysis.
 Step 7 uses the drug predictions from that analysis.

 The method does not change.
 The reference frame changes.